KermanX/tree-shaker/README.md

 # Tree Shaker Prototype

-\[WIP\] This is a JavaScript tree shaker based on [Oxc](https://oxc.rs).
+\[WIP\] This is a JavaScript tree-shaker based on [Oxc](https://oxc.rs).

-> If this project goes well, I personally hope it can become part of the Oxc or Rolldown project.
+> If this project goes well, I personally hope it can become part of the Oxc or the Rolldown project.

 ## Goal